-Our Compensation Committee is responsible for overseeing all aspects of our executive compensation programs, including executive salaries, payouts under our Short-Term Incentive Plan, the size and structure of equity awards and any severance or change in control benefits.
+Our Compensation Committee is responsible for overseeing all aspects of our executive compensation programs, including executive salaries, annual cash incentive payouts, the size and structure of equity awards and any severance or change in control benefits.
 In carrying out its responsibilities, the Compensation Committee reviews, evaluates and approves the compensation arrangements, plans, policies, and practices for our executive officers.
 When discharging its responsibilities, the Compensation Committee relies on input from our management and our independent compensation consultant, whose roles are discussed below.
-Mr. Oringer, our Executive Chairman, also assists the Compensation Committee in determining Mr. Pavlovsky's compensation.
+Mr. Oringer, our Executive Chairman, also assists the Compensation Committee in determining our CEO's compensation.
 Our management provides our Compensation Committee with its perspectives on certain aspects of our NEOs' compensation, including the metrics and targets used in our performance-based compensation elements and the companies that constitute our compensation peers.
-Additionally, for each NEO except for himself, Mr. Pavlovsky provides his review of the NEO's individual performance to the committee and recommends an amount of compensation for the NEO, informed by that NEO's individual performance and data regarding market levels of compensation for that NEO's role and scope of responsibility.
-Mr. Pavlovsky does not participate in the Compensation Committee's deliberations on his own compensation.
+Additionally, for each NEO except for himself, our CEO provides his review of the NEO's individual performance to the committee and recommends an amount of compensation for the NEO, informed by that NEO's individual performance and data regarding market levels of compensation Committee's deliberations on their own compensation.

-Potential adjustments to our executive officers' compensation (including salary and annual incentive opportunities) are considered by the Compensation Committee annually and upon significant role changes.
-Any adjustments are typically set at a Compensation Committee meeting early in the calendar year after the Board has reviewed the Company's performance for the past year and prospects for the year ahead, although individual executive performance is evaluated on an ongoing basis and, accordingly compensation decisions may be made throughout the year.
+Potential changes to our executive officers' compensation, such as increases in salary and annual incentive opportunities, are considered by the Compensation Committee annually.
+Any changes are typically set by the Compensation Committee at a meeting early in the calendar year after the Board has reviewed the Company's performance for the past year and prospects for the year ahead, although individual executive performance is evaluated on an ongoing basis and, accordingly compensation decisions may be made throughout the year.

-In connection with determining compensation, our Compensation Committee has, in the past, retained the services of Aon Hewitt, as its independent compensation consultant to provide advice and recommendations on the amount and form of executive compensation.
-Aon Hewitt was selected by and reports to the Compensation Committee and did not provide any other services to the Company.
-Our Compensation Committee periodically has sought input from Aon Hewitt on a range of external market factors, including evolving compensation trends, appropriate peer companies and market survey data.
-Aon Hewitt has also provided general observations on the Company's compensation programs, including the compensation of our Executive Chairman and the design of our PSUs, each as described below.
+In connection with determining compensation, our Compensation Committee has retained the services of Pearl Meyer as its independent compensation consultant to provide advice and recommendations on the amount and form of executive compensation.
+Pearl Meyer was selected by and reports to the Compensation Committee and did not provide any other services to the Company.
+Our Compensation Committee periodically has sought input from Pearl Meyer on a range of external market factors, including evolving compensation trends, appropriate peer companies and market survey data.
+Pearl Meyer has also provided general observations on the Company's compensation programs, including the compensation of our Executive Chairman and the design of our PSUs, each as described below.

-Our Compensation Committee considered and assessed all factors relevant to Aon Hewitt's independence, including factors specified in NYSE listing standards and Rule 10C-1(b) of the Exchange Act, as well as certain other factors that could give rise to a potential conflict of interest with respect to the work of Aon Hewitt.
-Based on this assessment, our Compensation Committee confirmed that no conflicts of interest were raised by the work performed by Aon Hewitt.
+Our Compensation Committee considered and assessed all factors relevant to Pearl Meyer's independence, including factors specified in NYSE listing standards and Rule 10C-1(b) of the Exchange Act, as well as certain other factors that could give rise to a potential conflict of interest with respect to the work of Pearl Meyer.
+Based on this assessment, our Compensation Committee confirmed that no conflicts of interest were raised by the work performed by Pearl Meyer.